ihormudryy/structures/README.md

 To build the project CMAKE 2.8.0 or higher is needed.

+After you cloned this repo run in command line: git submodule update --init --recursive

 Steps to build a project and compile
 Linux:
 1. cmake -DBUILD_TESTS=ON -DCMAKE_BUILD_TYPE=Debug ..